QuickBooks Blog

 Now that you understand why having a good business credit score is important, you might be wondering how to establish a business credit score in the first place.
 Some of the steps are similar to setting up your business, and include:

-• Establishing a business structure: If your business is a sole proprietorship, it can be challenging to keep your business and personal finances separate and establish stand-alone business credit.
+If your business is a sole proprietorship, keeping your business and personal finances separate and establishing stand-alone business credit can be challenging.
 Consider whether forming an LLC or corporation could be the right structure for your business.

-• Registering for an Employer Identification Number (EIN): This nine-digit number, like a Social Security number for businesses, is assigned by the IRS.
-Your EIN is needed to apply for a business permit, open a business bank account or credit card, and other various business activities.
+This nine-digit number, like a Social Security number for businesses, is assigned by the IRS.
+Your EIN is needed to apply for a business permit, open a business bank account or credit card, and engage in other various business activities.

-• Obtaining a business loan: Business loans and lines of credit are powerful tools for funding necessary expenses, such as hiring and marketing, or covering unexpected emergencies without tapping a high-interest credit card.
-They also present an excellent opportunity for building your business credit rating.
+Business loans and lines of credit are powerful tools for funding necessary expenses, such as hiring and marketing, or covering unexpected emergencies without tapping a high-interest credit card.
+They also present an excellent opportunity to build your business credit rating.

 How to improve your business credit score